 - What We Have Done to Protect You in Using Internet Banking Services / and Mobile Banking Services Safely

 - How to Use Internet Banking Services and / or Mobile Banking Services Safely

 I. Be Vigilant of Fraudulent Websites, Emails and Mobile Application

-- Never logon to our Internet Banking Services/or Mobile Banking Services or provide your personal information through any hyperlinks, QR codes or attachments, which provided in emails, Internet search engines or other websites.
+- Please do not disclose your online banking credentials to third parties or log on to Internet Banking / Mobile Banking through any hyperlinks, QR codes or attachments provided in emails, SMS, Internet search engines, social networking platforms or any other third-party websites.

-- The Bank will NEVER send an email with hyperlinks to the Bank's transactional pages, and will not ask personal information from our customers such as (a) Bank account numbers, (b) Username and Password of Internet Banking accounts through email, SMS or phone.
+- Our emails never include hyperlinks to the Bank's transactional pages.
+We will never ask you to provide personal information, such as (a) Bank account numbers, (b) Username and Password of Internet Banking accounts through email, SMS or phone call.

 - Beware of any unusual login screen and process (e.g. a suspicious pop-up window which requests for providing additional personal information).
-If you encountered with any unusual process, we suggest you to log out from the Internet Banking immediately, and perform virus scan to your computer by the anti-virus software (with the most updated virus definition file).
+Please log out of Internet Banking and contact us immediately in case of any suspicious logon, unusual transaction or situation.

 II.
 What We Have Done to Protect You in Using Internet Banking Services and Mobile Banking Safely